 Break in at landlord's house - £20,000 malicious damage claim

-Miss McMahon owns a property in Burnley, which she lets out to tenants.
+Miss McMahon owns a property in Lancashire, which she lets out to tenants.
 Over the last few years, the terraced house has been broken into several times.
 Unfortunately another break-in occurred and this time the damage was extensive.

 In short, the house was wrecked: the back door was kicked in, the boiler stolen, floorboards ripped up, ceilings pulled down and pipework stripped out.